uboslinux/ubos-docs/sphinx/users/firstsite.rst

 Follow these steps:

 #.
 Decide which web app to install.
+You can find the current set of available apps
+   `here <http:/apps/>`_.
 In this example, we'll use Wordpress.

 #.
-Decide at which URL the web app will be installed.
+Decide at which URL you'd like to run the app.
 In this example, we'll
    use host ``*`` and run Wordpress at relative path ``/blog``.
 By specifying ``*``, meaning "any", you have the most choices for which URL will work in your browser to access your new Wordpress installation: